Skip to content

 However, the numbers here raised an interesting additional question: Why are the bytes received from the nginx server to osquery endpoint so high?
 We were really surprised that we saw more bandwidth going to the endpoints instead of from the endpoints.

-There are several things that could contribute to this.
-One of which is that we are sending about 11KB of (uncompressed size) information to the endpoint every minute, since there is not currently a way of incrementally updating the osquery configuration.
-You have to update the whole configuration at once.
 The other is that osquery is only sending diffs of changes back up — so a large majority of the bandwidth is actually the TLS overhead, not the actual data being transmitted.
 If you are hosting in a scenario where you are paying for bandwidth in and out of your server enclave (which most people are!) implementing PTS can save a lot of money if you are using osquery at scale.

 Socket “Round Trip” Time